MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookUnlabeledCollaborationActionOverrideMailBodyBehavior="Warn"}
 ```

-### To implement block messages for recipients inside an Outlook distribution list
+### To implement block messages for recipients inside an Outlook distribution list (Public preview)

 By default, the [OutlookBlockTrustedDomains](#to-implement-the-warn-justify-or-block-pop-up-messages-for-specific-labels) and [OutlookBlockUntrustedCollaborationLabel](#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent) advanced settings apply only to email outside of a distribution list.

-To extend support for these block messages to recipients inside Outlook distribution lists, create the following advanced setting for the selected policy:
+To extend support for these block messages to recipients inside Outlook distribution lists, set the **EnableOutlookDistributionListExpansion** advanced setting to **true**:

 - Key: **EnableOutlookDistributionListExpansion**
 - Value: **true**

 This advanced property enables Outlook to expand the distribution list for the purpose of ensuring that a block message appears as needed.
-The default timeout for expanding the distribution list is 2000 seconds.
+The default timeout for expanding the distribution list is **2000** seconds.

 To modify this timeout, create the following advanced setting for the selected policy: